 The Flicka 20 Sailboat

 Despite the diminutive size of the Flicka 20, these little sailboats have made impressive ocean passages and dealt with serious storms.
-Having proven bluewater capability, the Flicka 20 enjoys a cult following.
+Having proven bluewater capability, it enjoys a cult following.

 With just 20' on deck, there's enough accommodation and facilities below for a single-handed liveaboard cruiser.
 Their charm and character is undeniable.